View photos of the praying mantis egg casings

 Directions to Main Entrance

 From the North: Take Route 9 to Greenport, NY.
-Veer right onto Joslen Blvd., and follow straight for 1.2 miles.
-Turn right onto Daisy Hill Road at the sign for the Conservation Area.
-Continue on Daisy Hill Road until it ends.
-You will see a parking area and information kiosk.
+Veer right onto Joslen Blvd., and follow straight for 1.2 miles to 319 Joslen Blvd.
+You will see a parking area and small information kiosk the accessible trail will lead you to a larger kiosk and main trail system.

 From the South: Take Route 9 to Greenport, NY.
 Pass Healy Blvd.
 Turn left at the second light onto Joslen Blvd., and proceed for 0.9 miles.
-Turn left onto Daisy Hill Road at the sign for the Conservation Area.
-Continue on Daisy Hill Road until it ends.
+Turn left into the parking lot at 319 Joslen Blvd.
 You will see a parking area and information kiosk.

 View Larger Map